-However, one thing to bear in mind is that, as I mentioned in a previous article about whether you should reconsider your Cash ISA, the interest rates for these accounts can be quite low.
+However, one thing to bear in mind is whether you should reconsider your Cash ISA, the interest rates for these accounts can be quite low.
 This can pose a problem if it is lower than the rate of inflation, as the true value of your money may be eroded over time.

 This is why it’s important to find the best Cash ISA to help maximise your money’s growth and outpace inflation.

 Alternatively, you may want to choose a Stocks and Shares ISA.
 This type of account allows you to invest your money, such as by buying company shares or bonds.
 Since the returns are not subject to Capital Gains Tax, this is a tax-efficient way to invest.